Shane32/GraphQL.DI/README.md

     {
         Field(x => x.Id);
         Field(x => x.Title);
-        Field<PersonType>("completedBy",
+        Field<PersonType>("completedBy")
-            resolve: context => repository.GetPersonById(context.Source.CompletedByPersonId));
+            .Resolve(context => repository.GetPersonById(context.Source.CompletedByPersonId));
     }
 }
 ```

+However in the above sample, the `IRepository` service must be registered as a singleton, which can
+lead to issues with scoped services.
+GraphQL.DI solves this problem by allowing scoped services to
+be injected directly into the field resolver classes, for better coding patterns and readability.

 ## GraphQL.DI Features

 GraphQL.DI provides two patterns for implementing field resolvers with proper dependency injection.
 These patterns can be used alongside traditional GraphQL.NET types, allowing you to gradually adopt the library where it makes sense:

 ### Base Classes